folkertdev/elm-state/README.md

 #Problems

-* **RangeError: Recursion limit exceeded**: This style of programming creates a lot of lambda expressions, which are not free (as in beer) in elm.
+* **RangeError: Recursion limit exceeded**: This style of programming creates a lot of lambda expressions, which are not free in elm.
 There is a chance that you'll run into errors with the javascript recursion limit.
 Try to break up you calculation into smaller chunks to mitigate this.